WhatFor/Testing-Guidelines/README.md

 Finally, Assert is where we carry out the actual evaluation of our result.
 Here we're using `Assert.AreEqual`, which will compare two input values and either pass or fail the test depending on the outcome.
 The test will be inconclusive without an Assert, so you'll always have at least one.
 Ideally each test can usually only include one assert statement, but don't be afraid to assert multiple times if the assertions are related - if you find you're asserting different functionality in a single test, it's an indication you need to split your test into multiple.

-It's up to you wether you want to include the three AAA comments in your test code, however it's recommended for both readability and structure.
+It's up to you whether you want to include the three AAA comments in your test code, however it's recommended for both readability and structure.

 `.AreEqual` isn't the only assert in your testing toolbox.
 A few more are `.AreNotEqual(...)`, `.IsNull(...)` and `.IsTrue(...)`.

-* * *

 When we're deciding what code we need to test, it's important to look at how functional the code is.
 It's unnecessary to test a DTO/ POCO, but if we have a validation rule or an object builder, we might want to test that!
 There's no need to aim for 100% test coverage - a large portion of those tests would most likely be redundant.
 Testing key areas of code is enough - aiming for 70% is more than great!